IDEA, ADA, IEP's and Section 504 Plans: K-12 versus Higher Education

 At the high school level, school systems are required to identify and provide services to students with documented disabilities.
 In higher education, it is the student's responsibility to identify and request available services.
 More specifically, it is the responsibility of the student to seek out available services, self-identify to the appropriate accommodations office, provide updated and appropriate disability documentation, request accommodations, arrange accommodations (including scheduling each test individually), follow all procedures and protocols of the accommodation office, schedule and attend all support meetings, and be an active participant in all meetings.
 If documentation is outdated, it is the sole responsibility of the student to schedule a professional psychological assessment to obtain updated documents.
 The university is not responsible for providing psycho-educational assessment and/or documentation services.

 Additionally, it is the responsibility of the students to contact professors and advocate for themselves regarding their accommodations.
-Therefore, it is the student's duty to provide sick notes, notification of absences, and explanation of tardiness to professors.
+Therefore, it is the student's duty to notify professors of absences or provide an explanation of tardiness to professors.
 Providing these communications is not the role of the university, as they are not available as accommodations.
 It is the role of university staff to provide support and guidance in developing these advocacy skills.
 Staff is available to students who would like to arrange meetings and discuss specific skills, but it is the responsibility of the student to then take action.

 In high school, students are often provided with the necessary learning environment and specialized staff to ensure success.
 In higher education, there is very limited access to staff trained in special education services.
 Students do have equal access to tutoring and academic services that are available to all members of the student body.